omdevteam/om/docs_src/docs/installing_om.md

 ## OM at Facilities

-OM comes pre-installed at some beamlines and facilties.
+OM comes pre-installed at some beamlines and facilities.

 At the **LCLS** facility, OM is already installed at the following beamlines: